thebjorn/pydeps/README.rst

 optional arguments:
-  -h, --help                             show this help message and exit --config FILE                          specify config file --no-config                            disable processing of config files --version                              print pydeps version -L LOG, --log LOG                      set log-level to one of CRITICAL, ERROR, WARNING, INFO, DEBUG, NOTSET.
+  -h, --help                             show this help message and exit --debug                                turn on all the show and verbose options (mainly for debugging pydeps itself) --config FILE                          specify config file --no-config                            disable processing of config files --version                              print pydeps version -L LOG, --log LOG                      set log-level to one of CRITICAL, ERROR, WARNING, INFO, DEBUG, NOTSET.
+  --find-package                         tries to automatically find the name of the current package.
-  -v, --verbose                          be more verbose (-vv, -vvv for more verbosity) -o file                                write output to 'file' -T FORMAT                              output format (svg|png) --display PROGRAM                      program to use to display the graph (png or svg file depending on the T parameter) --noshow                               don't call external program to display graph --show-deps                            show output of dependency analysis --show-raw-deps                        show output of dependency analysis before removing skips --deps-output                          write output of dependency analysis to file (instead of screen) --show-dot                             show output of dot conversion --dot-output                           write dot code to file (instead of screen) --nodot                                skip dot conversion --no-output                            don't create .svg/.png file, implies --no-show (-t/-o will be ignored) --show-cycles                          show only import cycles --debug                                turn on all the show and verbose options (mainly for debugging pydeps itself) --noise-level INT                      exclude sources or sinks with degree greater than noise-level --max-bacon INT                        exclude nodes that are more than n hops away (default=2, 0 -> infinite) --pylib                                include python std lib modules --pylib-all                            include python all std lib modules (incl.
+  -v, --verbose                          be more verbose (-vv, -vvv for more verbosity) -o file                                write output to 'file' -T FORMAT                              output format (svg|png) --display PROGRAM                      program to use to display the graph (png or svg file depending on the T parameter) --noshow, --no-show                    don't call external program to display graph --show-deps                            show output of dependency analysis --show-raw-deps                        show output of dependency analysis before removing skips --deps-output                          write output of dependency analysis to file (instead of screen) --show-dot                             show output of dot conversion --dot-output                           write dot code to file (instead of screen) --nodot, --no-dot                      skip dot conversion --no-output                            don't create .svg/.png file, implies --no-show (-t/-o will be ignored) --show-cycles                          show only import cycles --debug-mf INT                         set the ModuleFinder.debug flag to this value --noise-level INT                      exclude sources or sinks with degree greater than noise-level --max-bacon INT                        exclude nodes that are more than n hops away (default=2, 0 -> infinite) --max-module-depth INT                 coalesce deep modules to at most n levels --pylib                                include python std lib modules --pylib-all                            include python all std lib modules (incl.
 C modules) --include-missing                      include modules that are not installed (or can't be found on sys.path)